I Can ...You Can ... We Can..... Achieve!

 The governing body is looking forward to supporting the plans in place for the next academic year.
 Some of which are listed below.

-• It is the governor’s plan to complete the walls project subject to funds being available.
+It is the governor’s plan to complete the walls project.
+To continue to support the upgrading of the children’s toilet facilities.

 Attendance Record and Recruitment of Governors